 RFE/RL's Hungarian Service: Szabad Európa

-Szabad Európa, a 21st-century update of RFE/RL’s storied Hungarian Service, provides objective reporting via digital platforms in an EU country that has witnessed a decade-long decline in diverse media voices and a pro-government biased centralization of the market.
+Szabad Európa, a 21st-century update of RFE/RL’s storied Hungarian Service, provides objective reporting via digital platforms in an EU country that has witnessed a deteriorating of the media environment and a pro-government biased centralization of the market.

 - Closed in 1993 and relaunched September 2020 because of deteriorating and polarized media climate.